UNIST-LOFT/SimAPR/README_detailed.md

 # python3 -m pip install -r requirements.txt
 ```

 We prepared scripts to run SimAPR easily.
 Those scripts are stored in [experiments](./experiments/) directory, same directory as [patch preparation](#generating-the-patch-space).
-You can check the [SimAPR's README file](./SimAPR/README.md) for more detailed explaination.
+You can check the [SimAPR's README file](./SimAPR/README.md) for more detailed explanation.

-We prepared 3 scripts for each tools:
+We prepared 3 scripts for each tool:
 * SimAPR for Defects4j v1.2.0
 * SimAPR for Defects4j v2.0
 * SimAPR for ablation study